 It sometimes takes a long time for new scientific knowledge to become widespread.
 For example, many people used to think that dogs could only see in black and white.
 It is now known that dogs have two kinds of colour receptors that allow them to see yellows and purples.
 Even though the initial experiment was done in 1989, many people are still unaware that dogs can see some colours.

-Make a colour light mixer using LEDs and a ping-pong ball.
+Download this pdf from The Physics Teacher to find out how to make a colour light mixer using LEDs and a ping-pong ball.